xarafeddine/redis-server-clone/README.md

 ## Features

-- Supports basic Redis commands such as GET, SET, DEL, and PING.
+- Supports basic Redis commands such as GET, SET, DEL, KEYS, PING and many others.
 - Built using modern JavaScript with Bun.
 - Written in TypeScript for type safety and better developer experience.
 - Lightweight and easy to extend.